romeopalacios/portfolio-kami/_portfolio/blocjams.md

 ## Solution

-Getting a better understanding of JS objects and plenty of debugging made the completion of this project a lot easier.
+Getting a better understanding of JS objects, reviewing JS fundamentals, and plenty of debugging made the completion of this project a lot easier.